LIAS-CUHKSZ/lias-cuhksz.github.io/index.md

 # Contact

-If you are interested in collaborating with us or becoming part of our team, please feel free to contact us at **liumeiqi@cuhk.edu.cn** (Contact Person: Meiqi Liu).
+If you are interested in collaborating with us or becoming part of our team, please feel free to contact us at **junfengwu@cuhk.edu.cn** (Contact Person: Junfeng Wu).

 Office: 422 Zhixin Building, CUHK-SZ, 2001 Longxiang Boulevard, Longgang District, Shenzhen, Guangdong Province, P. R. China